The most successful things I’ve done have one thing in common: I’ve done them at least 100 times.

 100x Gives You A Metric You Can Control

-When we launch a project, it can be difficult to assess our progress.
+When you launch a project, it can be difficult to assess your progress.

-It’s tough to say, which also means it’s tough to measure how we’re doing.
+It’s tough to say, which also means it’s tough to measure how you’re doing.

-The amount of control we have over our chosen success metric is often limited which creates a situation where we mislead ourselves into thinking a project is failing when it’s not.
+The amount of control you have over your chosen success metric is often limited which creates a situation where you mislead yourself into thinking a project is failing when it’s not.

 I might think I need 5,000 subscribers to succeed, but what if that’s an arbitrary and unrealistic assumption?

-The 100x method presents us with an alternate metric to measure our progress — and one that’s 100% in our control.
+The 100x Method gives you an alternate metric to measure your progress – and one that’s 100% in your control.

-The metrics we measure have a huge impact on our ultimate success or failure, so it’s important to choose some metrics we can control — 100x is just that.
+The metrics you measure have a huge impact on your ultimate success or failure, so it’s important to choose metrics you can control – 100x is just that.

 100x Can Be Adapted To Your Needs